 CONTENTS XVII TITLE XI.
-GENERAL PROVISIONS-Continued Page Rule 85.
-Title 96 96 APPENDIX OF FORMS T 10 " 00 Form 1.
-Caption Form 2.
-Date, Signature, Address, E-mail Address, and Telephone Number 98 99 Form 3.
-Summons 100 101 Form 5.
+GENERAL PROVISIONS-Continued Rule 85.
+Title Page 96 Rule 86.
+Effective Dates 96 APPENDIX OF FORMS Form 1.
+Caption 98 Form 2.
+Date, Signature, Address, E-mail Address, and Telephone Number Form 3.
+Summons 99 100 Form 4.
+Summons on a Third-Party Complaint 101 Form 5.
 Notice of a Lawsuit and Request to Waive Service of a Summons 102 Form 6.
 Waiver of the Service of Summons 103 Form 7.
-Statement of Jurisdiction 104 Form 8.
-Statement of Reasons for Omitting a Party 105 Form 9.
-Statement Noting a Party's Death 106 Form 10.
+Statement of Jurisdiction 104 105 Form 9.
+Statement Noting a Party's Death 103 Form 10.
 Complaint to Recover a Sum Certain 107 Form 11.
-Complaint for Negligence 108 109 Form 13.
+Complaint for Negligence 108 Form 12.
+Complaint for Negligence When the Plaintiff Does Not Know Who Is Responsible 109 Form 13.
 Complaint for Negligence Under the Federal Employers' Liability Act 110 Form 14.
 Complaint for Damages Under the Merchant Marine Act 111 Form 15.
 Complaint for the Conversion of Property 112 Form 16.
 Third-Party Complaint 113 Form 17.
 Complaint for Specific Performance of a Contract to Convey Land 114 Form 18.
 Complaint for Patent Infringement 115 Form 19.
-Complaint for Copyright Infringement and Unfair Competition 116 Form 20.
-Complaint for Interpleader and Declaratory Relief 117 Conveyance Under Rule 18(b) 118 Form 30.
-Answer Presenting Defenses Under Rule 12(b) 119 120 Form 40.
-Motion to Dismiss Under Rule 12(b) for Lack of Jurisdiction, Improper Venue, Insufficient Service of Process, or Failure to State 120 a Claim 121 Form 41.
+Complaint for Copyright Infringement and Unfair Competition 116 117 Form 20.
+Complaint for Interpleader and Declaratory Relief Conveyance Under Rule 18(b) 118 119 Form 31.
+Answer Fresenting Delenses Under Rule 12(0) Form 31.
+Answer to a Complaint for Money Had and Received with a Counterclaim for Interpleader 120 Form 40.
+Motion to Dismiss Under Rule 12(b) for Lack of Jurisdiction, Improper Venue, Insufficient Service of Process, or Failure to State a Claim 121 Form 41.
 Motion to Bring in a Third-Party Defendant 122 Form 42.
 Motion to Intervene as a Defendant Under Rule 24 123 Land Under Rule 34 124 Form 51.
-Request for Admissions Under Rule 36 125 Form 52.
-Report of the Parties' Planning Meeting 126 Form 60.
+Request for Admissions Under Rule 36 125 126 Form 60.
 Notice of Condemnation 127 Form 61.
 Complaint for Condemnation 128 Form 70.
 Judgment on a Jury Verdict 129 Form 71.
-Judgment by the Court without a Jury 130 131 Form 81.
+Judgment by the Court without a Jury 130 Form 80.
+Notice of a Magistrate Judge's Availability 131 Form 81.
 Consent to an Assignment to a Magistrate Judge 132 Form 82.
-Order of Assignment to a Magistrate Judge 133 SUPPLEMENTAL RULES FOR ADMIRALTY OR MARITIME CLAI AND ASSET FORFEITURE ACTIONS MS Rule A. Scope of Rules 134 Rule B. In Personam Actions: Attachment and Garnishment 134 Rule C. In Rem Actions: Special Provisions 135 Rule D. Possessory, Petitory, and Partition Actions 137 Rule E. Actions in Rem and Quasi in Rem: General Provisions 138 Rule F. Limitation of Liability 141 144
+Order of Assignment to a Magistrate Judge 133 SUPPLEMENTAL RULES FOR ADMIRALTY OR MARITIME CLAI AND ASSET FORFEITURE ACTIONS MS Rule A. Scope of Rules 134 Rule B. In Personam Actions: Attachment and Garnishment 134 Rule C. In Rem Actions: Special Provisions 135 Rule D. Possessory, Petitory, and Partition Actions 137 Rule E. Actions in Rem and Quasi in Rem: General Provisions 138 Rule F. Limitation of Liability 141 Rule G. Forfeiture Actions In Rem 144